monolithpl/frequency-count-benchmark/README.md

 # frequency count benchmark
 Benchmarking various solutions for counting word and phrase frequency in corpora.
+Also provides ready-to-use win32/win64 binaries of grep, ag, pt and sift for those who are too lazy to compile their own and just want the solution that works fastest!

 ### why?
-there are at least half a dozen popular utilities that search for strings inside text files. most of them claim to be the fastest. to test their claims, we put them to the test.
+There are at least half a dozen popular utilities that search for strings inside text files.
+Most of them claim to be the fastest.
+To test their claims, we put them to the test.

 ### how?
 - testing was done on a very modest Intel Pentium N3540 @ 2.16GHz (4 cores)  with 8GB RAM running Windows 8.1 x64